Nika Melia: 2019 Protests and 2020 Elections

+Government crisis over arrest, EU-mediated agreement (2020–2021)

 After Melia's refusal to pay the bail, the Tbilisi City Court sentenced him to a pre-trial detention.
 Prime Minister Giorgi Gakharia wanted to postpone the arrest to avoid political tensions between the government and the opposition, but he failed to achieve an agreement with his party colleagues and subsequently announced his resignation, causing a government crisis.
 The Ministry of Internal Affairs decided to postpone the operation, but only temporarily before the situation was neutralized.
 The ruling Georgian Dream party supported Irakli Garibashvili to replace Giorgi Gakharia, and the Parliament voted 89–2 to appoint Garibashvili as the new Prime Minister.
 On 23 February 2021, special forces and police stormed the UNM office and arrested Melia.

 Bail of Nika Melia – 40 000 GEL was transferred by the European Union on 8 May, and the Prosecutor's Office filed a motion to replace Melia's pretrial detention with a release on bail on 9 May.
-Delegation of European Union in Georgia said in a statement on 8 May: "Today, a bail worth 40.000 GEL was posted to allow for Mr. Melia's release from pre-trial detention.
+The Delegation of the European Union in Georgia said in a statement on 8 May: "Today, a bail worth 40.000 GEL was posted to allow for Mr. Melia's release from pre-trial detention.
 This follows the understanding reached by the political parties on April 19, 2021, in the context of the EU-mediated agreement.
 We would like to warmly thank two independent organisations who agreed to lend their valuable support in this process: the European Endowment for Democracy (EED) who made the funds available and the Georgian Young Lawyers’ Association (GYLA) who transferred these funds to the authorities."
 Melia was released from prison by the court decision on May 10.

 On 5 October 2021, the Parliament of Georgia approved Melia's request to terminate his parliamentary mandate.
 Melia's decision was in reaction to the Georgian Dream's withdrawal from the agreement signed with the opposition on the electoral and judicial reforms.

+Chairmanship contest and founding of new party (2023–present)

 In January 2023, Melia was defeated by Levan Khabeishvili in the United National Movement's internal elections and unseated as the party's chairman.
 During his campaign, Melia accused members of the old party guard who occupied high positions in the party when it was in power, namely Davit Kezerashvili and Vano Merabishvili, of plotting against him and backing Khabeishvili in an attempt to gain "informal influence" over the party.
 However, after the elections Melia congratulated Khabeishvili on his victory.

+In December 2023, Melia quit the UNM and announced the creation of his own party, called Ahali.

+He is a co-founder and co-leader of the Coalition for Change, an informal political coalition of three opposition parties, alongside Nika Gvaramia, Zurab Japaridze and Elene Khoshtaria.

+In May 2025, Melia was placed into pre-trial detention after he refused to appear before a parliamentary committee investigating alleged crimes committed under the presidency of Mikheil Saakashvili.